Rotterdam school of Management, Erasmus University compact logo

 Learning objectives

-• You will see the possibilities and limits of current best practices.
+• Evaluate the possibilities and limits of current best practices, using evidence and case-based reasoning

 For Whom